Steve Sidwell: Retirement

 Sidwell announced his retirement as a player in August 2018, taking up roles as an ambassador and youth development coach at his final club, Brighton & Hove Albion.

 He is now a regular co-host of That Peter Crouch Podcast, alongside Peter Crouch and Chris Stark.
 The weekly show is one of the most listened to podcasts in the UK.

 International career

 In 2001, he was capped by England U20's.
 After making his debut for England U21 in 2003, he received a total of 5 caps.

 Personal life

 Sidwell married Krystell on 19 June 2005.
 Within days of returning from their honeymoon, he had a tattoo of the wedding vows he had written for her placed on his back.

 Sidwell has a sister, Louise, and a brother, Lee.
-Lee played for AFC Wimbledon during the 2002–03 campaign, their inaugural season in the Combined Counties Football League.
+Lee played non-League football between 1996 and 2010, and one of his clubs was AFC Wimbledon during the 2002–03 campaign, their inaugural season in the Combined Counties Football League.

 Sidwell grew up as a Crystal Palace supporter but started following Arsenal after joining them as a schoolboy.